 Given that more architects will be working from home and clients will be more cautious about in-person meetings, we can expect to see more of the design process itself being taken into the online sphere.

-This will make adopting remote collaboration software a top priority for design firms.
+This will make adopting virtual collaboration software a top priority for design firms.
 They’ll not only need tools to enable remote cooperation for design development, but also to give effective stakeholder presentations.

 Enscape, a real-time rendering and virtual reality tool is quickly becoming one of the leading programs for design teams that need these versatile capabilities.
 No matter where colleagues are located, they can easily exchange feedback about designs instantly rendered in detailed 3D models.